exxeleron/qXL/doc/Worksheet-VBA-API-Functions.md

 <!--------------------------------------------------------------------------------------------------------------------->
 ### qQuery

-Function used to query data or call a kdb+ function using the connection bound with given alias:
+Function used to query data or call a kdb+ function using the connection with given alias:

 ```
 Object qQuery ( alias, query, p1, p2, p3, p4, p5, p6, p7, p8 )